mesopelagique/4dbisect/README.md

 Its a swift command line, so if not installed, install Xcode or swift runtime.

+Then in project path run

 ```bash
 swift build -c release
 ```

-Result of build is in path `.build/release/4dbisect`
+Result of build will be in `.build/release/4dbisect`

+### install

 You could install it to `/usr/local/bin` for instance to use it everywhere (or set .build/release/4dbisect in your $PATH)